Nathan Sinkala: Stellenbosch

 In January 2020, he moved to Stellenbosch.

+Zambia

+In December 2022 he was reported as signing a six-month deal with SC Kfar Kasem in Israel.
+However, he returned to Zambia and ZESCO United in January 2023.
+He was released by ZESCO United in July 2024.

 International career

 Sinkala made his international debut for Zambia in 2011, and participated at the 2012 Africa Cup of Nations.
 He was called up to Zambia's 23-man squad for the 2013 Africa Cup of Nations.

 In October 2013, due to a disagreement between their club TP Mazembe and the Zambian Football Association over international call-ups, Sinkala and two other players (Rainford Kalaba and Stoppila Sunzu) were the subject of a Zambian arrest warrant.
 All three players later had their passports confiscated by Zambian immigration authorities, before being pardoned by the Zambian government.

 In December 2014 he was named as part of Zambia's preliminary squad for the 2015 Africa Cup of Nations.
 He was injured in his country's opening game in the tournament.

 Personal life

 He is the younger brother of Andrew Sinkala.